nice-game-hints/goodbye-deponia/06-porta-fisco/020-middle/010-babybozo.md

 What did the lady say about the lollipop?
 It gets a child moving.

 # So?
 Give it to Baby Bozo.
-The gate is now open.